TheAcharya/MarkerData-Website/docs/User Guide/queue.md

 2. Under [General Setting](/user-guide/general/#profiles), depending on the platform of your choice, select `Notion (No Upload)` or `Airtable (No Upload)`.

 !!!info Info
-If you happen to utilise both Notion and Airtable platforms, you have the flexibility to switch between `Notion (No Upload)` or `Airtable (No Upload)` prior to dispatching your project to **Marker Data**'s designated Share Destination.
+If you happen to utilise both Notion and Airtable platforms, you have the flexibility to switch between `Notion (No Upload)` or `Airtable (No Upload)` prior to dispatching your timeline to **Marker Data**'s designated Share Destination.
 !!!

 3. Once all of your extraction are completed, the Data Sets will be listed in Queue window.